There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 It says, “I trust you enough to be real.”

-Over time, unspoken issues can create what’s often called “the drift”—that slow, quiet erosion of touch, passion, and closeness.
+Over time, unspoken issues can create what is often called “the drift” which is that slow, quiet erosion of touch, passion, and closeness.

 One day, the intimacy that once felt natural has disappeared, and no one’s quite sure when it happened.
 Or if they do remember when it disappeared they often go into